top of page

 Age Rating: 6+

-That night, the detectives spot young Joseph dropping a Reverse Clock.
-They follow him into the catacombs, where they find three human figures in the shape of clocks, along with Persiworld, who no longer appears as a frail old man.
-He reveals that he has long dreamed of turning back time to undo his decision to give himself mechanical hands.
-That’s why he left the backward-running clocks at the crime scenes, which Joseph crafted under his guidance.
-The criminal then shows off his creations—clockwork golems, built using his mechanical hands, as the parts are large.
-Inside these human-shaped clocks are the kidnapped victims, alive but unconscious.
-Persiworld is sent to prison, and his apprentice Joseph is exonerated, having acted under the influence of potions stolen from Berlione’s lab.
-The kidnapped victims are freed from the clocks.
-Berlione recovers and marries Jane Bennett.
+That night, the detectives spot Joseph dropping a Reverse Clock.
+They follow him into the catacombs, where they discover three human figures encased inside clock-shaped mechanisms, along with Persiworld, who no longer appears as a frail old man.
+He reveals that he has long dreamed of turning back time to undo his decision to replace his hands with mechanical ones.
+That is why he left the backward-running clocks at the crime scenes, crafted by Joseph under his direction.

 COLLECTION SYSTEM IN THE GAME: